WORKING LIFE PRIZE

 What do we do?

-The Working Life Prize will be awarded for the last time in 2017.
-The theme of the open call is willpower.
-Some 5 to 10 workplaces will be presented with an award.
-The general public can also vote for the most inspiring work community.
-Each prize is worth a maximum of 30,000 euros.
+The Working Life Prize was be awarded for the last time 9 May 2017.
+The theme of the open call was willpower.
+Nine workplaces were presented with an award.
+The general public could also vote for the most inspiring work community.
+Each prize is worth a 10,000-15,000 euros.

-Following the opinion of the Finnish Work Environment Fund, the decision on who will receive the prize will be made by the Ministry of Social Affairs and Health and Sitra, the founders of the Fund for the Working Life Prize.
+Following the opinion of the Finnish Work Environment Fund, the decision on who received the prize was be made by the Ministry of Social Affairs and Health and Sitra, the founders of the Fund for the Working Life Prize.
 The President of Finland is the patron of the prize.

 Where are we now?

-The theme in 2017 is willpower.
-We are looking for examples of how people can successfully adjust to the changing world through their own action.
+The theme in 2017 was willpower.
+We were looking for examples of how people can successfully adjust to the changing world through their own action.